muarshad01/Quran_Topics/Quran_Topics/months/raja.md

 * __Angels Pray__:
   * Oh Allah SWT, whoever is worshipping you on earth tonight, forgive him.
 * __Rozas of other Prophets__:
-  * Hazrat Nuh AS kep Roza All his life
+  * Hazrat Nuh AS kept Roza ALL his life
-  * Hazrat Daud AS kepe Roza for half of his life.
+  * Hazrat Daud AS kept Roza for half of his life.
 * __Ayam-e-Baiz__:
   * 13, 14, 15 of every Qamari Month.
 Keep Roza and your face will have Noor.